-A report by ECPAT, a network of organisations that strives to end the sexual exploitation of children reported that child marriage is on the rise in Turkey as Syrian refugees struggle during COVID-19.343
+A report by ECPAT, a network of organisations that strives to end the sexual exploitation of children, reported that child marriage is on the rise in Turkey, as Syrian refugees struggle during COVID-19.

-As a result of the increase in reported assaults against women and femicide over the past year, members of the Turkish Parliament approved the establishment of a parliamentary commission to 'investigate the reasons behind violence against women and to specify the measures that need to be taken' on 9 May 2021.344
+As a result of the increase in reported assaults against women and femicide in Turkey, on 9 May 2021, the Turkish Parliament approved the establishment of a parliamentary commission to 'investigate the reasons behind violence against women and to specify the measures that need to be taken'.